© 2026 WFAE

 Some Charlotte City Council members have proposed using tourism tax dollars for other purposes, such as to bolster law enforcement uptown.
 JD Mazuera Arias did so on Monday.

-Republican lawmakers in Raleigh are moving quickly to stop North Carolina counties from using revenue collected from special tourism taxes on hotel rooms to pay for things like police.
+Republican lawmakers in Raleigh are moving quickly to stop North Carolina counties from using revenue from special tourism taxes on hotel rooms to pay for things like police.

 Charlotte hotelier Vinay Patel said he supports the legislature’s move.
-He said the general property taxes he pays on his hotels should pay for public safety, and that the additional hospitality taxes should be dedicated exclusively to things like events and sports venues that bring hotels more business.
+He said the general property taxes he pays on his hotels should pay for public safety, and the additional hospitality taxes should be dedicated exclusively to things like events and sports venues that bring hotels more business.

 Steve Harrison is WFAE's politics and government reporter.
 Prior to joining WFAE, Steve worked at the Charlotte Observer, where he started on the business desk, then covered politics extensively as the Observer’s lead city government reporter.
 Steve also spent 10 years with the Miami Herald.
 His work has appeared in The Washington Post, the Sporting News and Sports Illustrated.